uezo/aiproxy/README.md

 - ✅ Streaming support: Logs every bit of request and response data with token count – never miss a beat! 📊
 - ✅ Custom monitoring: Tailor-made for logging any specific info you fancy.
 Make it your own! 🔍
 - ✅ Custom filtering: Flexibly blocks access based on specific info or sends back your own responses.
 Be in control! 🛡️
+- ✅ Multiple AI Services: Supports ChatGPT (OpenAI and Azure OpenAI Service), Claude2 on AWS Bedrock, and is extensible by yourself! 🤖

 ## 🚀 Quick start